KevinZhao/dify_helm/README.md

 # dify on AWS

-This repo is temporarily not available, please consult to zkm8093@gmail.com.
+This repo had been moved to [dify-aws](https://github.com/aws-samples/solution-for-deploying-dify-on-aws).